-I’m a writer, editor, and teacher in Boston.
-I like to think about language, ideas, and education.
+I’m a writer and editor in Boston.
 I’m broadly interested in intellectual and cultural history across the sciences and humanities.

 I was born in Florida and grew up in Georgia, but except for a summer in New York City, I’ve lived in the Boston area since 2005.
 A first-generation college student, I studied theoretical mathematics, literature, and philosophy at MIT and Harvard, graduating with two bachelor’s degrees in 2010.
 In the spring of 2017 I spent a semester doing graduate work at Harvard in intellectual history and the philosophy and the history of science.